-According to the Federation of British Historic Vehicle Club, which is as close to a historic vehicle governing body as we have, the classic car industry in the UK is said to be worth around £4bn per year to the economy.
-Thanks to the campaigns of the FBHVC for the reinstatement of the rolling exemption, to help encourage the continued growth and evolution of the substantial industry, as well as the preservation of this important part of the UK’s industrial heritage.
+According to the Federation of British Historic Vehicle Clubs (FBHVC), which is as close to an historic vehicle governing body as we have, the classic car industry in the UK is said to be worth around £4bn per year to the economy.
+Thanks in part to the campaigning by the FBHVC, the rolling exemption has been reinstated.

-Originally the UK had a 25-year rolling tax exemption in place for classic vehicles, however this was abolished in 1997 by the incoming Labour government.
-In the intervening years the 1972 cut-off for the classic car tax exemption remained in place, until 2014 when plans were announced to re-introduce the rolling 40-year exemption.
+The UK has had a 25-year rolling tax exemption in place for classic vehicles in the past but this was abolished in 1997 by the incoming Labour government.
+In the intervening years the 1972 cut-off for the classic car tax exemption remained in place, until 2014 when plans were announced to reintroduce the rolling 40-year exemption.
 During the 2015 budget, these plans were confirmed, to the joy of many enthusiasts.

-My car is over 40 years old, is it automatically eligible?
+My car is over 40 years old, is it automatically tax-free?

-Not quite.
-If your car was first registered before January 1 1978, then it is a simple case of filling in section 7 of your V5C registration document, to change vehicle class from PLG (Private Light Goods) to Historic.
+You simply need to fill in section 7 of your V5C registration document to change vehicle class from PLG (Private Light Goods) to Historic.
 You must then visit a local post office, along with your valid MoT certificate and a completed V10 tax request form.
 The post office will check everything, and then process your request.
-This is a free service.
-If your car is currently taxed, you will be issued a refund for the full remaining months.
+This is a free service; if your car is currently taxed, you will be issued a refund for the full remaining months.

-In 2014, the government brought in the rolling tax exemption scheme, however there’s no guarantee that this won’t change in the coming years.
-All the signs point to this becoming a permanent fixture though, which should be great news for owners of mid to late-1970s classics, who can soon look forward to tax-free motoring in the coming years.
+In 2014, the Government brought in the rolling tax exemption scheme.
+However there’s no guarantee that this won’t change in the coming years.
+All the signs point to this becoming a permanent fixture though, which should be great news for owners of early-1980s classics, who can look forward to tax-free motoring in the coming years.

 Although the financial incentive is significant enough, historic status for classic vehicles will also protect drivers in the future.
-For example, it has already been confirmed that historic vehicles will be exempt from the proposed London Ultra Low Emission Zone, designed to prevent older more polluting vehicles from being used in the capital.
+For example, historic vehicles are exempt from the London Ultra Low Emission Zone, which was introduced to prevent older, more polluting vehicles from being used in the capital.